 6 Tips for Improvising on Piano During Live Worship

 Whether you are playing on a worship team or for personal worship, there will be times when you need to improvise, or play an instrumental part.
 Improvising may seem daunting at first, but with practice and a few basic pointers, it can actually be quite enjoyable.
-Here are 5 tips to get you started improvising for worship:
+Here are 5 tips to get you started improvising for worship.

 Tip #1: Keep a consistent chord progression.